 Now you can reboot the System and check the iptables rule again.

-let’s reset iptables
+Let’s reset iptables

-rules and write the changes in iptables
+the rules and write the changes in iptables

-rules configuration file.
+the rules configuration file.

 sudo iptables -F